Therapeutic Programs For Children, Teens and Young Adults with Disabilities

 Jenna Epler, DPT

-Jenna joined Intensive Therapeutics this year and is thrilled to be part of her first Helping Hands camp!
-Throughout her career, she has always had a passion for working with children and is especially excited about the team-based approach that Intensive Therapeutics offers, focusing on the whole child, rather than solely addressing physical limitations.
+Jenna joined Intensive Therapeutics this year and is so happy to be a part of the team!
+Throughout her career, she has been passionate about working with children of all ages and is especially excited about the team-based approach here at Intensive Therapeutics, which emphasizes supporting the whole child rather than focusing solely on physical limitations.

-With over 10 years of experience as a physical therapist, Jenna has worked in a wide range of settings and with clients across the lifespan.
-Her clinical background includes inpatient rehabilitation, early intervention, vestibular and aquatic therapy, orthopedics, and travel therapy assignments in several states, including Colorado and North Carolina.
-She earned her Doctorate in Physical Therapy from the University of Pittsburgh in 2013, which included a year-long internship in a neurological inpatient and outpatient setting.
+With over a decade of experience as a physical therapist, Jenna has worked across diverse settings and with clients of all ages.
+Her clinical background includes inpatient neurological rehabilitation, early intervention, vestibular and aquatic therapy, orthopedics.
+She earned her Doctorate in Physical Therapy from the University of Pittsburgh in 2013, completing a year-long internship in both neurological inpatient and outpatient care.

-Jenna has pursued advanced training in several areas, including Neuro-Developmental Treatment (NDT), kinesiology taping, and dry needling.
-She is also has received certifications in Vestibular and Concussion Therapy through the American Institute of Balance (AIB), allowing her to specialize in treating both children and adults recovering from concussions and various vestibular diagnoses.
+Jenna has pursued advanced training in Neuro-Developmental Treatment (NDT), myofascial release techniques, and dry needling.
+She also holds certifications in Vestibular and Concussion Therapy through the American Institute of Balance (AIB), allowing her to specialize in treating children and adults recovering from concussions and vestibular disorders.
+Most recently, Jenna became Dynamic Movement Intervention (DMI) – Level A Certified, further expanding her expertise in promoting gross motor development and postural control in children with neurological and developmental challenges.

-Outside of work, Jenna enjoys outdoor adventures like hiking, mountain biking, and rock climbing.
-Her favorite moments are spent with family—especially making memories with her nephew and three nieces, who all share a love for soccer!
+Outside of work, Jenna loves outdoor adventures such as hiking, skiing, and spending time with family—especially making memories with her nephew and three nieces, who all share her love for soccer!

 Speech Language Pathologist